Przemysław Zamojski

 Przemysław Zamojski (born 16 December 1986) is a Polish professional 3x3 basketball player as well as a retired basketball player.

 Professional career

 In July 2012, Zamojski signed with Trefl Sopot.
 He left them in December and returned to Prokom.
 In July 2013, he signed with Stelmet Zielona Góra.
 In January 2014, he signed a new one-and-a-half-year contract with Zielona Góra.
 He won a bronze medal with the Polish team at the 2019 FIBA 3x3 World Cup as well as 2021 FIBA 3x3 Europe Cup.

-On June 25, 2021, he has announced his retirement from professional basketball in order to focus entirely on 3x3 basketball.
+On 25 June 2021 he announced his retirement from professional basketball in order to focus entirely on 3x3 basketball.

 Polish national team

 Zamojski played with the senior Polish national team at the EuroBasket 2013, the EuroBasket 2015, and the EuroBasket 2017.